rpkamp/mailhog-behat-extension/README.md

   extensions:
     rpkamp\Behat\MailhogExtension:
       base_url: http://localhost:8025
+      purge_tag: email # optional, defaults to 'email'
 ```

 The `base_url` is the URL where the Mailhog Web UI is listening to (by default this is `http://localhost:8025).
+The `purge_tag` is the behat tag that triggers a purge in mailhog before the scenario/feature (see "Use email tag to purge emails before scenarios")

 ### Use MailhogContext